Timeline for a California Probate

 - Send “Notice to Creditors” to any known creditors.
 Creditors have 4 months to file any claims with the court.
 Your probate attorney can help you respond to any existing creditor claims.
-This can get tricky, as not all claims have the same priority under the Probate Code.
+This can get tricky, as not all claims have the same priority under the California Probate Code.
 You’ll want an experienced probate attorney to help you handle creditors.

 - Sell real property.
 The personal representative may sell real property assets if necessary, as long as “full authority” has been granted by the court.
 If the court only granted you “Limited Authority,” then the court must confirm any sale of real estate.